- Must visit

 Discover the best of Agrigento — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Agrigento trip today.

-Service is often included or covered by coperto.
-Tipping is not required, but leaving 5-10% for very good service is appreciated.
-Round up small cafe and taxi bills.
+Service is often included or covered by a coperto.
+Tipping is not required, but rounding up or leaving 5-10% for good service is appreciated.
+Round up taxi fares.

 Official public transport app

-Agrigento Centrale, Agrigento -> Piazza Municipio, Agrigento
+Agrigento Centrale -> Piazza Pirandello, Agrigento

 The train connection between Palermo and Agrigento is a convenient way to explore the beautiful landscapes of Sicily.
 Operated by Trenitalia, this regional service offers travelers an efficient means to journey through picturesque scenery while enjoying comfortable seating.
 With multiple departures throughout the day, you can easily plan your visit to Agrigento's stunning archaeological sites and rich cultural heritage.